BalogunofAfrica/shimmer-react-native/README.md

 ## React Native Skeleton Content Nonexpo

-> This the not-expo dependant version of [this package](https://github.com/alexZajac/react-native-skeleton-content).
+> This a fork of [this package](https://github.com/alexZajac/react-native-skeleton-content-nonexpo), it resolves the issue with using it with reanimated and removes the hard requirement on redash

 <img width="220px" align="right" src="https://raw.githubusercontent.com/alexZajac/react-native-skeleton-content/master/demos/main.gif" />